fudong03/fudong03.github.io/_pages/about.md

 # About

 Hello, I am an Applied Scientist at Amazon.
-My current research focuses on Multi-Modal Learning, Retrieval Augmented Generation (RAG), and Agent Memory.
+My current research focuses on Multi-Modal Learning, Retrieval-Augmented Generation (RAG), and Agent Memory.
 I received my Ph.D. degree in Computer & Information Sciences from the University of Delaware in 2024, under the supervision of [Dr. Xu Yuan](https://yuanxuyx.github.io/).
 Before that, I earned my M.S. degree from the University of Louisiana at Lafayette and my B.S. degree from Shandong University.